MinakshiSi/RestAPI/README.md

 # RestAPI
-Basic CRUD operation using REST API
+Basic CRUD operation using REST API.
 Tools and Technologies used are :
-  Eclipse IDE
+  Eclipse IDE,
-  Java
+  Java,
-  MySQL
+  MySQL,
-  XAMPP server
+  XAMPP server,
-  Maven
+  Maven,
-  Spring Boot
+  Spring Boot and
   Postman